1 Day Trip In Pontian, Johor

 Platform Homestay is located in the residential area of Pekan Nanas.
 The house is easy to find as it stands out among the houses nearby due to the unique design.
 It has a wooden welcoming signboard that greets every customer gently.

 You feel yourself travel back in time while entering the homestay.
 The inner design is delicately decorated by the owner.
-Definitely, there’s something that surprise you at every corner.
+Definitely, there’s something that surprises you at every corner.

 Things to do at Pekan Nanas Platform Coffee and Homestay: